T-ShubhAM2002/SentimentSense/README.md

-# Moodify - Mental Health Text Classification
+# SentimentSense - Mental Health Text Classification

-Moodify is a deep learning project that classifies text into different mental health categories using a Bidirectional LSTM (BiLSTM) model with multi-head attention mechanism.
+SentimentSense is a deep learning project that classifies text into different mental health categories using a Bidirectional LSTM (BiLSTM) model with multi-head attention mechanism.
+The model is designed to analyze text input and classify it into various mental health categories, providing insights into the emotional and psychological state expressed in the text.

+## Features

+- Text classification into multiple mental health categories
+- Real-time prediction through a web interface
+- Advanced deep learning architecture with BiLSTM and attention
+- Robust data preprocessing and augmentation
+- Class imbalance handling
+- Comprehensive performance metrics

 ## Project Structure

 ```
-Moodify/
+SentimentSense/
 ├── flask/                  # Flask web application
 │   ├── app.py             # Main Flask application
 │   ├── run.py             # Flask runner